by K.M. Richards

 Our story begins on April 15, 1963, when D.H.
 Overmyer filed an application for a new television station on channel 79 in Toledo.
 He was 38 at the time, and Toledo had two stations already: WTOL-TV on channel 11 (CBS) and WSPD-TV on channel 13 (ABC), with NBC programming split between the two.
 The following February, with others having filed competing applications for channel 79 -- one being Springfield Television Broadcasting Corp., which had begun expanding beyond its home territory in New England -- the FCC set the matter for comparative hearings.

-The competing applicants for Toledo had all dropped out by September, 1964 and Overmyer received the channel 79 construction permit March 11, 1965 (the CP was changed to channel 24 in June, when the FCC revised the allocations table to reserve channels 70 to 83 for translator use) and he immediately requested the call letters WDHO-TV, incorporating his initials.
-In the interim, he negotiated deals to acquire dark station WATL-TV/36 Atlanta (which had operated as WQXI-TV for seven months in 1954-55) and the CPs for WNOP-TV/74 Newport KY (across the Ohio River from Cincinnati) and KBAY-TV/20 in San Francisco.
-He also applied for channel 55 in Stamford CT, channel 17 in Rosenburg TX (a suburb of Houston) and channel 29 in Dallas ... and as a flourishing final touch requested a waiver of ownership limits if all the stations owned were UHF, with the intent of acquiring the CP for also-dark WAND-TV Pittsburgh (which had been on the air for twelve months in 1953-54 as WKJF-TV) ... he was originally aiming for WENS/22 in that city but was outbid by Springfield Television, his previous competitor for the Toledo grant!
+The competing applicants for Toledo had all dropped out by September 1964 and Overmyer received the channel 79 construction permit March 11, 1965, immediately requesting the call letters WDHO-TV to incorporate his initials.
+The grant was changed to channel 24 in June, when the FCC revised the allocations table to reserve channels 70 to 83 for translator use, but D.H. had already been busy negotiating deals to acquire dark station WATL-TV/36 Atlanta (which had operated as WQXI-TV for seven months in 1954-55) and the CPs for WNOP-TV/74 Newport KY (across the Ohio River from Cincinnati) and KBAY-TV/20 in San Francisco.
+He had also applied channel 17 in Rosenburg TX (a suburb of Houston), followed in October for channel 55 in Stamford CT and in November for channel 29 in Dallas ... and as a flourishing final touch requested a waiver of ownership limits if all the stations owned were UHF, with the intent of acquiring the CP for also-dark WAND-TV Pittsburgh (which had been on the air for twelve months in 1953-54 as WKJF-TV) ... he was originally aiming for WENS/22 in that city but was outbid by Springfield Television, his previous competitor for the Toledo grant!
 The WNOP-TV sale was approved the day before the Toledo CP was issued.

 The FCC set the KBAY-TV sale for a hearing in May 1965 while simultaneously approving the acquisition of WATL-TV.
 The WAND-TV sale was approved two months later, followed by the Rosenburg application in August.
 (The Stamford application was withdrawn in the summer of 1965 after his waiver request of the ownership limits was denied.)
 Overmyer then requested a move of the Newport-Cincinnati station to channel 19, which the FCC included in its further revision of the allocations table the following year.